-Sébastien worked for PETERCAM, a Belgian private banker, for 17 years, where he put in place the Accounting Department to support the growth of the company.
-He then joined different start-ups active in the electronic payments, banking or services sector, helping them setting up and manage their Finance Department.
+Sébastien worked for PETERCAM, a Belgian private bank, for 17 years, where he set up the Accounting Department to support the company’s expansion.
+He then joined different start-ups active in the electronic payment, banking and service sectors, assisting them in structuring and managing their Finance Department.

-Sébastien has a master’s degree in Commercial and Financial Sciences from a Brussels Management School (ICHEC).
+Sébastien holds a Master’s Degree in Commercial and Financial Sciences from the ICHEC Brussels Management School.

-He plays golf and supports the Julie & Françoise DRION Fund, financing the ULB Cancer Research Center.
+He is a keen golf player and supports the Julie & Françoise DRION Fund, which finances the ULB Cancer Research Center.

-Michel started his career in 1990 in Paris with Chorus Systems, an embedded software company acquired by Sun Microsystems (Oracle) in 1996.
-In 1997 he joined TIBCO Software in Palo Alto (CA, Nasdaq IPO in 1999) and held senior management positions in London, Paris and Brussels until 2005.
+Michel started his career in 1990 in Paris at Chorus Systems, an embedded software company acquired by Sun Microsystems (Oracle) in 1996.
+In 1997, he joined TIBCO Software in Palo Alto (CA, Nasdaq IPO in 1999) and held various senior management positions in London, Paris and Brussels until 2005.
 He then joined Brussels-based Softkinetic as CEO and led the company to become the world leader in 3D vision and gesture recognition technologies.
 Softkinetic was acquired by Sony Corp in 2015.

-He currently serves as a member on various Boards, such as the smart cities specialist Cleverciti Systems GmBH, music streaming startup Muuselabs SA, social media Jack Media SA, and is an advisor to no-SQL database specialist Hackolade SA.
-In 2018, Michel joined SPDG as advisor.
+He currently serves as a member on various Boards, such as the smart cities specialist, Cleverciti Systems GmBH, the music streaming start-up, Muuselabs SA, the social media, Jack Media SA, and is an Advisor to the no-SQL database specialist, Hackolade SA.
+In 2018, Michel joined SPDG as Advisor.

 Cédric is a Senior Architect and Real Estate Advisor.
-He has many years professional experience with public and private clients in a wide range of projects; starting his career with Michel Verliefden in A.2R.C. and co-founding Urban Platform in Brussels in 2000 where he is currently in charge of the Concept & Architectural Design services as well as the management of the company.
+He has acquired over the years a broad professional experience with public and private clients in a wide range of projects.
+He started his career with Michel Verliefden in A.2R.C. and co-founded Urban Platform in Brussels in 2000 where he is currently in charge of the Concept & Architectural Design services as well as the management of the company.
 He also runs the Real Estate Audit & Project Management Unit, supporting many projects advised by the studio.

-Cédric holds a Masters in Architecture from the UCL’s department of Architecture (former ISA St-Luc Bruxelles), which includes a year spent at the Istituto Universitarion di Architettura di Venezia (Italy).
-He is a graduate of the Executive Programme Real Estate (awarded 1st prize) of the Solvay Brussels School of Economics and Management where he was awarded 1st Prize.
+Cédric holds a Master’s Degree in Architecture from the UCL’s department of Architecture (former ISA St-Luc Bruxelles), which included a year spent at the Istituto Universitarion di Architettura di Venezia in Italy.
+He is a graduate of the Executive Real Estate Programme of the Solvay Brussels School of Economics and Management where he was awarded 1st Prize.

-He also followed different trainings in sustainable design and energy management.
+He also followed several trainings in sustainable design and energy management.

-He is fluent in English, Dutch, French and has good knowledge in Italian.
+He is fluent in English, Dutch, French and has good knowledge of Italian.

-Catheline is Honorary Professor at the Université Libre in Brussels and member of the Belgian Royal Academy of Sciences, Letters and Arts.
+Catheline is an Honorary Professor at the Brussels State University, ULB and member of the Belgian Royal Academy of Sciences, Letters and Arts.
 Furthermore, Catheline is Director of CREA-Patrimoine at the ULB.
 She is regularly invited as a guest lecturer at various European universities, is President of the International Council of Museums Committee for Conservation (ICOM-CC), and a Fellow of the International Institute.

-Catheline is also an internationally renowned consultant, assisting the European Commission, amongst others, on cultural heritage and conservation topics.
+Catheline is also a world-renowned consultant, assisting the European Commission, amongst others, on cultural heritage and conservation topics.

 Christian has enjoyed an impressive career in the automotive industry, particularly as Marketing Director of Renault, Managing Director of Renault Technologies and Renault Sport F1 (winning 6 World Championships), and in the clean-tech industry.

-He is a senior advisor for several automotive and clean-tech organisations and companies.
-Christian is also a member of several boards (incl.
-Mobivia Group, Salon Automobile International de Lyon) and commissions (incl.
-Fédération International de l’Automobile / FIA “alternative energy” commission).
+He is a Senior Advisor for several automotive and clean-tech organisations and companies.
+Christian is also a member of several Boards (incl.
+Mobivia Group, Salon Automobile International de Lyon) and Commissions (incl.
+Fédération Internationale de l’Automobile / FIA “alternative energy” Commission).

 Christian is an engineer, graduated from the Ecole Nationale Supérieure d’Arts & Métiers in Paris.

-Philippe has broad experience in managing corporations, from small to very large, mainly in Europe, but also in North America.
-His last position as CEO took place from 1990 to 2000, when he led Tractebel, a large industrial group listed in Belgium, with worldwide operations.
+Philippe has gained extensive experience in corporate management, from small to very large organisations, mainly in Europe, but also in North America.
+His last position took place from 1990 to 2000, as CEO of Tractebel, a large listed industrial group in Belgium, having operations worldwide.

-He has been Member of several Boards, e.g. Fortis and Société Générale in Belgium, as well as AEI in the US.
+He has been a Board Member of several Boards, such as the Fortis bank and the Société Générale bank in Belgium, as well as AEI in the US.
 He is currently Chairman of three listed companies in Belgium.

-He holds a Master of Civil Engineering in Metallurgy from the University of Liège, and an MBA from INSEAD.
+He holds a Master’s Degree in Civil Engineering in Metallurgy from the University of Liège, and an MBA from INSEAD.